flycs215/crawlingWiki/README.md

     python3 wikiCrawling.py files

-'wikiCrawling.py' is Entry file.
++'wikiCrawling.py' is Entry file.
-'files' is the new directory name which you want to make in your actual directory.
++'files' is the new directory name which you want to make in your actual directory.